Harish120/google-calender-event/README.md

 ## Usage

 - **Connecting to Google Calendar:**
-    - Navigate to \`/connect\` to authorize the application to access your Google Calendar.
+    - Navigate to \`/List Events\` to authorize the application to access your Google Calendar.

 - **Listing Events:**
     - After connecting, visit \`/calendar\` to view events.
-Events are categorized into Upcoming and Archived (older than 2 years).
+Events are categorized into Upcoming and Archived (older upto 2 years).

 - **Creating Events:**
-    - Use the "Create Event" button on the homepage (\`/\`) to add new events to your Google Calendar.
+    - Use the "Create Event" button on the event list page (\`/\`) to add new events to your Google Calendar.

 - **Deleting Events:**
     - Events can be deleted from the \`/calendar\` view by clicking on the delete button next to each event.